-Step Five: Advertise/Display the Product
+Step Seven: Advertise/Display the Product

 If your club plans to stick to selling on campus, your advertising can be as simple as an announcement from the main office a few mornings before the sale or it can be as elaborate as posters with blow up versions of each bar/featuring every bar that will be for sale.
 However if you plan to sell out in a booth, your club would benefit from making a few posters/fliers to go around your community.
 That way, as many people as possible will be able to catch your event and come to support your club.

-Step Six: Hold Your Event!
+Step Eight: Hold Your Event!

 Get the party started!
 If you go the mobile route for your candy sales, remind your sellers to stay out of the heat as much as possible, for both their own safety and the sake of the candy bars.
 If its a particularly hot day, you may want to just hand each mobile candy seller a few bars at a time while keeping the rest in a cooler or have them carry the bars in mini coolers while they’re selling them.
 Also, try to assign the sellers in groups of two or three if they’re going to be mobile, again for their own safety.